Sharath-KB/snapwork/Aurora-RDS-ADR.md

 ### Aurora PostgreSQL Version Upgrade
 - Upgrade Aurora PostgreSQL from 15.10 to 17.5 for improved JSON handling, performance, and feature set.

-### Aurora Pricing Model Change
-- Evaluate and migrate from Aurora Standard to Aurora IO-Optimized to reduce IOPS costs (currently ~35% of cluster cost).

 ### Instance Type Migration
 - Migrate from legacy Intel-based instances to Graviton R8G for better price/performance ratio.